Monkey Island Puerto Rico tour

 What makes this site truly extraordinary is that every monkey on the island has been documented since birth, creating a multi-generational dataset of unparalleled scientific value.
 Research conducted here has contributed to numerous medical breakthroughs, including critical discoveries about blood types, the development of polio vaccines, and insights into human behavior and cognitive development.

-The Island's Geography and Features
+The Island's Geography and viewing locations

 Hurricane Maria's Impact and Recovery